 Creative parenting tips to get your child to go on a walk.

-A fantastic way to get your child to go on a walk is to make it fun.
-Children can either be easily bored or easily entertained.
+Making it fun is a fantastic way to get your child to go on a walk.
+Children can either be quickly bored or easily entertained.
 If walking is not something your child seems excited about, it’s time to get creative.
 One fun thing you can do is to do a sort of scavenger hunt.
-Compile a list of things you might see on the walk, and share it with your child.
-It’s best to keep the list short and simple, so include somewhere between three and five items.
+Compile a list of things you might see on the walk and share it with your child.
+It’s best to keep the list short and simple, so include between three and five items.
 A few things you can include are:

 • A mailbox